bobbingwide/oik-themes/readme.txt

 == Upgrade Notice ==
 = 1.4.2 =
+Upgrade to cater for the new folder structure for block based themes.

 = 1.4.1 =
 Now supports downloads of FSE themes using the [oikth_download] shortcode.